+Summarizing, from our analysis, we can not observe any qualitative differences in the results of DFT+NEGF calculations for chiral molecular junctions and Te.
+This leads us to an important conclusion.
+The emergence of non-equilibrium magnetic moments, spin currents and magnetoresistance, that, in previous works, were considered fingerprints of CISS, can alternatively and indifferently be attributed to CISP, as we have done in this paper.
+There is no way to distinguish between the two effects from the results of DFT+NEGF calculations.
+In other words, we can say that the two effects are the same {\it within the framework of DFT+NEGF}.
+However, we note that a distinction between the two effects may still appear when considering other situations, namely polaronic transport in long organic molecules \cite{PhysRevB.102.214303}, and the ohmic transport regime in solid state materials \cite{Calavalle2022, Belashchenko}.
+A careful analysis of this problem is however beyond the scope and limitations of this paper. \\

-Finally, we note that the analogy between Te and molecular junctions is also important to understand possible routes to enhance the magnetoresistance.
-In molecules, the inclusion of inelastic effects is believed to be critical to enhance the CISS effect beyond the intrinsic contribution captured by ballistic transport calculations\cite{du.hu.20,fr.20,fr.22,hu.ka.21}.
-Similar considerations may apply also to Te.
-In this regard, DFT+NEGF calculations can, in principle, be extended to include disorder\cite{Belashchenko} and can also be combined with many-body approaches to account for electron correlation\cite{dr.ra.22} or electron-phonon\cite{fr.pa.07} effects via self-energies.
-More work along this direction is currently under development, and will eventually further boost our understanding of CISP and CISS across different systems and transport regimes, besides the ballistic one. \\
+Finally, we note that the analogy between Te and molecular junctions may also be interesting in order to find out possible routes to enhance the unilateral magnetoresistance.
+In molecules, the inclusion of inelastic effects is believed to be critical for enhancing the CISS effect \cite{du.hu.20,fr.20,fr.22,hu.ka.21}.
+Similar considerations may also apply to Te.
+In this regard, DFT+NEGF calculations can, in principle, be extended to include electron-electron\cite{dr.ra.22} or electron-phonon\cite{fr.pa.07} scattering via self-energies.
+More work along this direction is currently on going, and the results will further boost our understanding of CISP and CISS across different systems.